houubeer/Expense-Tracking/README.md

 ### Adding an Expense

+1. Navigate to the **Expenses** screen from the sidebar
-1. Click the **"Add Expense"** button on the dashboard
+2. Click the **"Add Expense"** button
-2. Fill in the expense details (title, amount, category, date)
+3. Fill in the expense details:
-3. Optionally attach a receipt image
+   - Amount (required)
+   - Description (required)
+   - Category (select from dropdown)
+   - Date (defaults to today)
-4. Click **"Save"** to record the expense
+4. Click **"Add Expense"** to save

-### Generating Reports

-1. Navigate to the **Reports** section
-2. Select the desired date range and report type
-3. Click **"Generate Report"**
-4. Export to PDF or Excel as needed

 ### Managing Categories

-1. Go to **Settings** > **Categories**
+1. Navigate to **Budget** from the sidebar
-2. Add, edit, or delete expense categories
+2. View existing categories with their budgets and spent amounts
+3. **Add new category**:
+   - Click **"Add Category"**
+   - Enter category name
-3. Set budget limits for each category
+   - Set budget amount
-4. Customize category colors and icons
+   - Choose icon and color
+   - Click **"Save"**
+4. **Edit category**:
+   - Click the edit icon on any category
+   - Modify budget, name, or icon
+   - Click **"Update"**
+5. **Delete category**:
+   - Click the delete icon
+   - Confirm deletion (note: associated expenses will also be deleted)

+### Viewing Dashboard

+1. Navigate to **Home** from the sidebar
+2. View summary statistics:
+   - Total budget across all categories
+   - Total spent amount
+   - Remaining budget
+3. Analyze visual charts:
+   - Category spending breakdown (pie chart)
+   - Budget vs actual comparison
+   - Recent transactions list

+### Filtering Expenses

+1. On the **Expenses** screen
+2. Use the category dropdown to filter by specific category
+3. Use the search field to find expenses by description
+4. Sort expenses by clicking column headers (date, amount, category)

 ## Building for Production